6 Cross device attribution

 There are two types of data matching methodologies- deterministic and probabilistic.

-Deterministic matching uses information such as log in data or hashed email address to recognize individuals; no matter whichever device they are using whether it is their laptop or smartphone.
+Deterministic matching uses information such as log in data or hashed email address to recognise individuals; no matter whichever device they are using whether it is their laptop or smartphone.
 For example when a customer purchases something online and puts his information such as name, address etc, it is deterministic data.
 Then when he will work from another device with same information, the brand will be able to know who that person is on both devices.

-On the other hand, probabilistic data uses things like IP addresses, location data and browsers to recognize individuals.
+On the other hand, probabilistic data uses things like IP addresses, location data and browsers to recognise individuals.
 Weather forecasting is common example of probabilistic data.
 If weather forecast is showing eighty percent chance of rain then it means that in the past when there were same conditions like this then it rained eighty percent of the time.

 So which is better from both of these- deterministic or probabilistic?
 The best answer is to ask yourself that which method can give you positive market returns.
 Most companies claim to be deterministic but very few have the data to provide the reach that large advertisers need.